Femtoscopy can tell whether $Z_c(3900)$ and $Z_{cs}(3985)$ are resonances or virtual states: Summary and outlook

-{\it Summary and outlook.}---In this letter, we proposed to decipher the nature of $Z_c(3900)$ and $Z_{cs}(3985)$ with the femtoscopic technique.
-We first evaluated the $D^0D^{*-}$/$D^0D_s^{*-}$ interactions by reproducing the pole positions of $Z_c(3900)$/$Z_{cs}(3985)$ in the resonant and virtual state scenarios, respectively, and then calculated the corresponding $D^0D^{*-}$/$D^0D_s^{*-}$ correlation functions.
-The results show that the $D^0D^{*-}$/$D^0D_s^{*-}$ correlation functions in the high-momentum region are suppressed in the resonant state scenario but enhanced in the virtual state scenario, especially in $pp$ collisions, which is the key to distinguishing whether $Z_c(3900)$/$Z_{cs}(3985)$ is a resonant or a virtual state.
-In addition, the different $D^0D_s^{*-}$ results at zero momentum can also be used to distinguish these two scenarios for the $Z_{cs}(3985)$ state.
-Considering experimental precision achievable at present, we strongly encourage our experimental colleagues to measure the $D^0D^{*-}$/$D^0D_s^{*-}$ correlation functions.
+In this work, we proposed to decipher the nature of $Z_c(3900)$ and $Z_{cs}(3985)$ with the femtoscopic technique.
+We first evaluated the $D^0D^{*-}$/$D^0D_s^{*-}$ interactions by reproducing the pole positions of $Z_c(3900)$/$Z_{cs}(3985)$ in the resonance, virtual state, and bound state scenarios, respectively.
+We noted that the phase-space suppression effect is the main reason for the difficulty in distinguishing the near-threshold states using the invariant mass spectrum alone.
+Based on the Koonin-Pratt formula with a Gaussian source, we found that the low-momentum $D^0D^{*-}$/$D^0D_s^{*-}$ correlation functions are significantly different in the three scenarios.
+The high-momentum results exhibit distinct characteristics in the resonant and virtual state scenarios, especially in small collision systems of the order of 1 fm, as produced in $pp$ collisions at the LHC.
+The novel approach can help distinguish whether $Z_c(3900)$ and $Z_{cs}(3985)$ are resonances, virtual states, or bound states , which is crucial to confirm whether $Z_c(3900)$ and $Z_{cs}(3985)$ observed by BESIII and LHCb are genuine resonances or not.
+In addition, we derived a correspondence between the femtoscopic correlation function and the scattering phase shifts, which can help extract the strong interactions between hadron pairs from correlation functions.

-It is important to note that the proposed method is model-independent, which results from the general features of femtoscopic correlation functions and can be applied to clarify the nature of other similar exotic states, such as $Z_c(4020)$, $Z_b(10610)$, and $Z_b(10650)$.
+Considering the experimental precision achievable at present and future facilities, we strongly encourage measuring the $D^0D^{*-}$/$D^0D_s^{*-}$ correlation functions in $pp$, $pA$, and $AA$ collisions.
+Given that most of the exotic hadronic states discovered experimentally are located near the thresholds of two ordinary hadron pairs, this work explores a unified framework to distinguish near-threshold resonances, virtual states, or bound states in these hadron pairs, especially for systems without the Coulomb interaction and with negligible coupled-channel effects.
+In fact, the closer to the threshold, the more difficult it is to identify these three states through invariant mass spectra.
+Conversely, it may be easier to identify the nature of these states through the femtoscopic correlation function.
+Therefore, it has great potential for understanding exotic hadrons by combining studies of correlation functions and invariant mass spectra.